 Responsible Jobs - Someone who has moved through an organization, or several organizations, in progressively more responsible positions.

-Personality – Someone who will get along well with others at our firm.
+Relationship Builder – Someone who will get along well with others.

-Does Minden Gross participate in the On Campus Interview Process for summer recruitment?
+Does Minden Gross LLP participate in the On Campus Interview process for summer recruitment?

 If you're genuinely interested in our firm, don't be afraid to tell us!
 Emails and voicemails are the best way to communicate genuine interest outside of the interview itself.